ungoldman/style.css/readme.md

 ### Generate

-Generate `style.css` and `style.min.css` by running `npm run generate`.
+Generate `style.css` from `style.scss` by running `npm run generate`.

 ### Release

 Publish a new release with `npm run release`.

-The `prerelease` task will generate and minify CSS, run tests, check if the git index is dirty, and exit if there are any problems.
+The `prerelease` task will generate CSS, run tests, check if the git index is dirty, and exit if there are any problems.
 If all goes well, `gh-release` and `npm publish` will be run sequentially.

 ## Thanks